davidtreth/taklow-kernewek/README.txt

 niverow.py: this contains functions to generate text numbers in Cornish, either from integers, or with the noun included.

+kovtreylyans.py: A rudimentary 'Translation Memory' tool.
+Take an input English sentence and find common bigrams and trigrams with a set of bilingual sentences, and return these as output along with sentences in which they occur, currently using the end of chapter examples from Skeul an Yeth 1 by Wella Brown.
+Options exist to find all bigrams and trigrams, or only those that contain at least one non-stopword (based on NLTK stopwords corpus).

+kovtreylyansGUI.py: A Tkinter GUI frontend for kovtreylyans.py.

 espeak-text-to-speech/: This folder contains scripts that enable the use of the espeak text-to-speech software to make a basic attempt at reading Cornish text.
 This was achieved by using string replace functions to alter the spelling to conform the text to Welsh spelling conventions to the extent that the espeak Welsh voice will produce an approximately correct result.
 The espeak Welsh voice is fairly basic so it is not very realistic.
 The gorhemmyn_kw.py file greets the user depending on the time of day according to the system clock (uses espeak).